REV23Docs/rev23-desktop-docs/docs/configuration/appointment-labels.md

 Appointment Labels are customizable statuses to help you visually identify the nature of an appointment on the Scheduler View.
 An appointment can have both a Label and a Status (in the Scheduler View as well as the Appointment Detail View this is the property named "Show Time As").

-You can customize these labels to be any name and color you'd like with one exception.
-Labels with an index of zero (0) are built-in and cannot be modified.

 > The appointment labels that are built-in are required by the system and cannot be deleted or renamed.
 These are the labels with an index of zero (0).

 # Properties